 Spring also happens to be the best season for birdwatching.
 While the year-round residents of the park are exciting to see, springtime brings even more birds into the area, many in transit or getting ready to nest.
-For birds, Joshua Tree offers a relaxing warm home, away from the harsh weathers during migration.
+For birds, Joshua Tree offers a relaxing warm home, away from the harsh weather during migration.
 Average temperatures reach as high as 85 degrees in the afternoon and 50 in the evenings.

-S...o what's not to love?
+So what's not to love?
 Perfect temperatures, bird watching, and a desert land of wildflowers in bloom.
 Sounds pretty awesome.

 Before the hot temperatures and greens of summer take over this national park, Shenandoah National Park blooms with colors of red maples and bright wildflowers.
 No matter where you turn in this sprawling park, every turn reveals a new color, new sound, and new sight.

-April and May are peak for wildflower enthusiasts as forest floors are covered in trilliums.
+April and May are peak time for wildflower enthusiasts as forest floors are covered in trilliums.
 Pink azaleas bloom in May closely followed by mountain laurel in June.
 If the natural surroundings don't captivate enough, there are plenty of opportunities for birdwatching, hiking, nature walks, biking, and fishing.
-In fact, many visitors are surprised to walk away from Shenandoah... with nothing to complain about.
+In fact, many visitors are surprised to walk away from Shenandoah with nothing to complain about.
 Each area offers its own natural beauty and it's next to impossible not to enjoy yourself in this Virginia getaway.

-As springtime helps this park come to life, those who visit will take away a deeper appreciation to the lands we preserve.Continue to 4 of 11 below.
+As springtime helps this park come to life, those who visit will take away a deeper appreciation of the lands we preserve.

 For many, springtime offers an opportunity for a first trip of the year.
 And if you are just getting back out there, the last thing you want is a crowded park.
 This spring, avoid the crowds and visit Carlsbad Caverns National Park for a unique and exciting adventure.

 This park allows visitors to explore a world over 700 feet below the earth's surface.
-Famous for protecting the 3rd and 7th largest cave chambers in the world, Carlsbad Caverns holds a total of 116 caves—giant rooms of limestone, stalagmites, stalactites, cave pearls, and underground lakes.
+Famous for protecting the 3rd and 7th largest cave chambers in the world, Carlsbad Caverns holds a total of 116 caves - offers rooms of limestone, stalagmites, stalactites, cave pearls, and underground lakes.
 Visitors can experience famous cave rooms full of fissures, tunnels, and even some with unexplained noises.
 Guided tours will teach you about rock formation, cave exploration, and the animals who can survive at such deep depths.

-Carlsbad Caverns has never been the most popular national park, but it has a lot to offer, many of which cannot be found elsewhere in the country.Continue to 5 of 11 below.
+Carlsbad Caverns has never been the most popular National Park, but it has a lot to offer, many of which cannot be found elsewhere in the country.

 Take the beauty of the country's tallest trees, add in a forest of wildflowers, and sprinkle in sightings of whales and other wildlife, and you've got Redwood National Park in the springtime.

 Spring reveals that feeling of hope, rebirth, and growth.
-Everywhere you look in this California national park is in bloom.
+Everywhere you look in this California National Park is in bloom.
 The tall trees are bursting with green and the forests seem full of life.
 An afternoon hike can take you to another land, one far from the stress of everyday life.
 In April in May, forest floors are crawling with bright violets, trilliums, and rhododendrons.
 And the kids will love looking for banana slugs during the days - harmless and a little gross, they grab attention with their chubby, yellow bodies.

 Be sure to step out of the forest for a real treat - whale watching!
 In early spring, migrating gray whales can be spotted along the coast - an ideal spot to let calves rest.
-Be sure to pack the binoculars!
+Be sure to pack the binoculars.

-If the sheer beauty and magnitude of Redwood National Park doesn't... excite you enough, you may also be happy to know that the park is less crowded in the spring.
-So avoid the heat and the crowds by planning your next trip sometime from February through May.
+If the sheer beauty and magnitude of Redwood National Park doesn't excite you enough, you may also be happy to know that the park is less crowded in the spring.
+Avoid the heat and the crowds by planning your next trip sometime from February through May.

 For avid hikers, spring brings with it that "itch" to get back out there and explore.
 Temperatures start to rise, flowers begin to bloom, and as the snow melts, hikers across the country begin to plan their first hikes of the season.
-Well, look no further than Great Smoky Mountains National Park.
+Well, look no further than the Great Smoky Mountains National Park.

 Close your eyes.
 Picture yourself out west.
 The sun is setting and the sky is striped with rich reds and burnt oranges.
-Giant catci stand silhouetted by the sun.
+Giant cacti stand silhouetted by the sun.
 You take a deep breath and feel nothing but peace.

 The cactus that gives Saguaro National Park its name has long been recognized as a symbol of American West, but these giant plants are actually only found in a small portion of the United States.
 They are more than massive cacti, but also shelters and reserves of water for much of the wildlife that calls this park home.
 And what season do these giant centerpieces bloom?
 You guessed it: spring!